davenkin/andy-springboot-sample/ADRs/007_object_implementation_patterns.md

 - Aggregate Roots are the most important types of objects in your software, they contain your core domain logic, they are the sole reason your software exists
-- Aggregate Root should extend [AggregateRoot](../src/main/java/deviceet/common/model/AggregateRoot.java) base class
+- All Aggregate Roots should extend [AggregateRoot](../src/main/java/deviceet/common/model/AggregateRoot.java) base class
 - All changes to the internal state of Aggregate Roots should go via the public methods of Aggregate Roots
 - Every public methods in Aggregate Root should leave the Aggregate Root in valid state according to business rules
 - Aggregate Root should use meaningful constructors to create itself
-- For code consistency, always use Factory to create Aggregate Root
+- For code consistency, always use Factory to create Aggregate Root, no matter how simple it is
 - Aggregate Root should not have builder method because builder method can easily results in invalid object
 - Aggregate Root should have a globally unique ID and this ID should be generate from the code but not database
 - Aggregate Root should have meaningful business methods for changing its own state.
 Every business method should ensure